jonotuke/BREADR/README.md

 #> 15 Ind5 - Ind6  1739      383 0.2202415
 ```

-We can get the call of kin using
+We can we can estimate the degrees of relatedness from the raw counts
+using

 ``` r
 relatedness_example <- callRelatedness(counts_example)